Digital Scholarship Project Translations

 Featured Student Reflections

-Marcus’ Experience Constructing the Untold Stories:the Hidden History of the University of Oregon Digital Translation Project
+Lizzy’s Experience Constructing the March Digital Translation Project